salrashid123/cloud-functions-dotnet/README.md

 ## Prerequsites

-This script *requires* dotnet 2.0.0+ and  docker mulit-stage builds provided docker-ce 17.05+ at a minimum.
+This script *requires* dotnet 2.0.0+ and  docker mulit-stage builds provided docker-ce 17.05+ at a minimum if you intend to build and run locally.
 You can optionally compile and run the node_module if you have the prerequsites specified in cloud-fucntions-go.
+The defalt Makefile rule (all) builds all the components within a container so for that mode, all you need is docker 17.05+

 You can also install dotnet 2.0.0+ on the workstation to build and run the sample directly.
 You can also run the sample within docker with dotnet-runtime.